acerbilab/pybads/docsrc/source/index.rst

 PyBADS
 ******

-PyBADS is a Python implementation of the Bayesian Adaptive Direct Search (BADS) algorithm for solving difficult and moderate expensive optimization problems, originally implemented :labrepos:`in MATLAB <bads>`.
+PyBADS is a Python implementation of the Bayesian Adaptive Direct Search (BADS) algorithm for solving difficult and moderately expensive optimization problems, originally implemented :labrepos:`in MATLAB <bads>`.

 What is it?
 ###########